Homemade Sourdough Bread Recipe Starter

 Repeat this process of throwing away half the sourdough starter and adding the 100g flour every day making sure that you maintain the sloppy consistency and keeping your starter at room temperature.

-After about a week to 10 days with this sourdough bread recipe you have a mixture that no longer smells funky, but actually quite pleasant, although you will certainly smell the yeast at this stage.
+After about 7-10 days with this sourdough bread recipe you have a mixture that no longer smells funky, but actually smells quite pleasant, although you will certainly smell the yeast at this stage.

 For those of you who are going to bake bread on a regular basis you can maintain your sourdough starter in the same way, keeping it at room temperature, taking some out to make your sponge and feeding it again with the 100g of flour.
 In this way you will always have a steady supply of starter and you will never have to buy packaged yeast again.

-For those of you who are not going to make sourdough bread every other day or so, then you will need to make sure that you treat the sourdough starter properly so that it doesn’t spoil.
+For those of you who are not going to make sourdough bread every other day or so, then you will need to make sure that you treat the sourdough starter properly so that it does not spoil.
 You can do this by simply adding enough flour but no water so that it now becomes more of a stiff dough rather than a batter.
 You can leave it like this for about 4 days without feeding it.
-Or, you can stop the fermenting process by placing the batter in the fridge and this will keep for a week without needing to do anything to it.
+Or, you can stop the fermenting process by placing the sourdough batter in the fridge in a non-metal container and this will keep for a week without needing to do anything to it.
 You can also freeze the starter and it will start fermenting upon thawing.

 If you are going to refrigerate your starter you will need to bring the starter back to room temperature and give it another feeding to get it bubbling again before you start the sourdough bread recipe of your choice.